5GenCrypto/obfuscation/README.md

 (http://openmp.org).
 The current code is still in prototype form, although it is close to fully operational.

-Instructions for building the code are in the code/ directory, and scripts for running experiments and processing the results are in the scripts/ directory.
+Instructions for building and running the code are in code/README.md, and scripts for running experiments and processing the results are in the scripts/ directory.
 Full traces of all the experiments found in the above paper can be found in the scripts/results/ directory.

 For any questions/comments, please e-mail amaloz at cs dot umd dot edu.